 You will need to register with the Office of Adaptive Services.
 An accommodation plan will be completed and explanation of accommodations will be given at that time.

 8. Do I need to go through the special consideration process for admission in order to receive accommodations and services?

 No. The admission process is separate from receiving accommodations and services.
 As long as a student is admitted and has a documented disability, they are eligible to receive accommodations and services.

 9. What types of services and accommodations are available through Adaptive Services?

 All accommodations and services are developed according to individual need.
 The Adaptive Services website lists all of the typical accommodations and services offered.
-However, please keep in mind that it is possible other accommodations and services can be provided.
+Other accommodations and services may be provided based on individual need.

 10. Is there a cost to receive accommodations and services?

 No. As long as you are enrolled at FGCU and have properly documented with a disability, you are entitled to accommodations and services at no additional charge.

 If you have any questions, or would like clarification, on the above information, please feel free to contact Adaptive Services at 239-590-7956 or by e-mail at firstname.lastname@example.org.